 Instead of the starchiness of potatoes, this mash gets its soft, creamy consistency thanks to plenty of cream cheese.
 Olive oil and garlic add amazing flavor and Parmesan cheese takes brings it all together!

 Cauliflower Mash isn’t just a substitute for mashed potatoes.
 It’s worth trying for its own merit!
 Serve with all your favorite main courses for a hearty nourishing meal.
+It’s perfect paired with our low carb salisbury steak too!

 Frozen riced cauliflower.
 If you can’t find frozen riced cauliflower, make your own from fresh cauliflower.
-(See instructions below.)

 Parmesan cheese.
 Buy blocks of Parmesan and grate it yourself.
 The flavor and consistency is so much better than pre-packaged shredded cheese!